Best Vertical Gaming Mice: 5 Ergonomic Top Picks (2026)

 #2.
 MOJO Silent Vertical Gaming Mouse

 If your setup is in a shared room, the MOJO’s silent click switches eliminate the clicking noise that drives roommates and family members crazy.
-The 4-directional joystick adds quick-access controls that we found useful for inventory management in RPGs.
+The 4-directional joystick adds quick-access controls that come in handy for inventory management in RPGs.

 Key specs:

-We tested the silent clicks at arm’s length.
-Barely audible.
-For a silent gaming keyboard to match, pair it with one from our tested list.
+The silent clicks are barely audible even at arm’s length.
+For a silent gaming keyboard to match, pair it with one from our roundup.

 #3.
 UtechSmart Venus Pro Vertical

-The Venus Pro pushes 16,400 DPI, which is the highest sensor in any vertical mouse we’ve tested.
+The Venus Pro pushes 16,400 DPI, one of the highest sensors in any vertical mouse.
 The 16 programmable buttons give MMO and MOBA players enough binds to map an entire ability bar.

-In our testing with League of Legends, the thumb buttons reduced keyboard hand movement by about 40%.
+In games like League of Legends, the thumb buttons cut down keyboard hand movement.
 The RGB lighting offers 16.8 million colors, though the software for customization runs Windows-only.

 #4.
 Logitech Lift Vertical